Gabaldaar/gestion_airesdemiramar/README.md

 Forcing update to fix the keyboard closing issue on payment and expense add forms.

-Forcing another update to fix keyboard issue on Add/Edit payment and expense forms.
+Forcing another update to fix keyboard issue on Add/Edit payment and expense add forms.

 Forcing a final, definitive fix for the keyboard closing issue on Add Payment and Add Expense forms.

 Forcing a final, FINAL fix after repeated failures.

+Forcing a final, FINAL, DEFINITIVE fix after this epic failure.